Services for Current Students

 The Pennsylvania State University (PSU) Services

 Counseling is integral to the Nursing School program.
 Upon entering, students receive a Handbook, which provides information about the services and policies.
-The counseling program provides a number of services: academic advisement, formative evaluation (classroom and clinical instruction), and career placement opportunities to develop professional goals and attitudes.
+The counseling program provides a number of services: academic advisement, and formative evaluation (classroom and clinical instruction).
 Every student entering the Aria Health School of Nursing program is assigned to a faculty advisor.
 While everyone's needs differ, it is valuable to know your advisors.
 Advisors are objective listeners, mentors, a resource for professional references and school activities.
 In three years, they get to know you personally, and value your personal and professional growth.
 Meet with them often, and get to know them.
 They are interested in you.
 Advisors may be seen during posted office hours or by appointment.

 Students with a learning disability requiring an accommodation must provide the school with comprehensive documentation, which is current (within 3 years).
 Documentation must be provided by a licensed health care professional who is qualified to make the diagnosis of the disability, and who has recent involvement with the student.
 The documentation must explain functional limitations in the educational environment that are attributable to the disability (e.g. test taking, course load).
 All information about the student's health status is considered confidential.
 The Curriculum/Operations Coordinator will meet with the student to review accommodations.
 Students granted examination accommodation at Aria Health School of Nursing, should be aware that the Pennsylvania State Board of Nursing may not base their decision on examination accommodation in the same manner as the school.